nemo0622/pokeemerald-expansion/README.md

 ### Gameplay
 - All code for features of [RHH's pokeemerald-expansion](https://github.com/rh-hideout/pokeemerald-expansion), currently up to version 1.8.0
     - Physical/Special split, Pokémon data up to Generation 9, updated battle engine, EXP.
 All, etc.
+    - Soft level caps, meant to balance gameplay around EXP.
+All
     - This does NOT mean every feature is implemented!
 I don't want feature bloat like that
 - [aarant's](https://github.com/aarant/pokeemerald) DNS, Key Item Wheel, and Decapitalization branches
     - Key Item Wheel - Register up to 4 key items